Interact with charts

 - Examine all the metrics by hovering over them with your cursor

-- Use intuitive tooling and shortcuts to pan, zoom or highlight your charts
+- Use intuitive tooling and shortcuts to pan, zoom or highlight areas of interest in your charts

-- On highlight, ease access to Metric Correlations to see other metrics with similar patterns
+- On highlight, get easy access to Metric Correlations to see other metrics with similar patterns

 - Have the dimensions sorted based on name or value